-Canavan Disease Information
+Canavan Disease: Symptoms, Diagnosis, Information

-Outline: Canavan disease is a severe progressive inherited genetic disorder of the central nervous system.
-Canavan disease is caused by mutations in the gene for an enzyme called aspartoacylase.
-Although Canavan disease may occur in any ethnic group, it is more frequent among Ashkenazi Jews from eastern Poland, Lithuania, and western Russia, and among Saudi Arabians.
+Synopsis: Canavan disease is a gene-linked neurological disorder in which the brain degenerates into spongy tissue with microscopic fluid-filled spaces.
+Mutations cause Canavan disease in the gene for an enzyme called aspartoacylase.
+Although Canavan disease may occur in any ethnic group, it is more frequent among Ashkenazi Jews from eastern Poland, Lithuania, western Russia, and Saudi Arabians.

-Canavan disease alternate names include: Aminoacylase-2 (ACY2) Deficiency, Aspartoacylase (ASPA) Deficiency, Canavan's Leukodystrophy, Spongy Degeneration of the Central Nervous System or Neuroaxis, Van Bogaert-Bertrand Syndrome.
+Canavan disease alternate names include: Aminoacylase-2 (ACY2) Deficiency, aspartoacylase (ASPA) Deficiency, Canavan's Leukodystrophy, Spongy Degeneration of the Central Nervous System or Neuroaxis, Van Bogaert-Bertrand Syndrome.

-Canavan disease (CD) is a severe progressive inherited (genetic) disorder of the central nervous system (CNS).
-It is one of the most common cerebral degenerative diseases of infancy, is a gene-linked, neurological birth disorder in which the white matter of the brain degenerates into spongy tissue riddled with microscopic fluid-filled spaces.
+Canavan disease (CD) is caused by mutations in the gene for an enzyme called aspartoacylase and is a severe progressive inherited (genetic) disorder of the central nervous system (CNS).
+It is one of the infancy's most common cerebral degenerative diseases; it is a gene-linked, neurological birth disorder in which the brain's white matter degenerates into spongy tissue riddled with microscopic fluid-filled spaces.

 Canavan disease is one of a group of genetic disorders known as the leukodystrophies.
 These diseases cause imperfect growth or development of the myelin sheath, the fatty covering that acts as an insulator around nerve fibers in the brain.
-Myelin, which lends its color to the "white matter" of the brain, is a complex substance made up of at least ten different chemicals.
+Myelin, which lends its color to the "white matter" of the brain, is a complex substance of at least ten different chemicals.
 Each of the leukodystrophies affects one (and only one) of these substances.

 Symptoms of Canavan disease, which appear in early infancy and progress rapidly, may include mental retardation, loss of previously acquired motor skills, feeding difficulties, abnormal muscle tone (floppiness or stiffness), and an abnormally large, poorly controlled head.
-Paralysis, blindness, or hearing loss may also occur.

 Children are characteristically quiet and apathetic.

-Although Canavan disease may occur in any ethnic group, it is more frequent among Ashkenazi Jews from eastern Poland, Lithuania, and western Russia, and among Saudi Arabians.
+Although Canavan disease may occur in any ethnic group, it is more frequent among Ashkenazi Jews from eastern Poland, Lithuania, and western Russia and among Saudi Arabians.